Longfei-Xiao/longfei-xiao.github.io/_pages/about.md

 <div class="bio-card" id="about">
   <div class="bio-main">
     I am <strong>Longfei Xiao</strong>, an undergraduate student majoring in <strong>Computer Science and Technology</strong> at <strong>Henan Polytechnic University</strong>.
-My academic interests mainly lie in <strong>computer vision</strong>, including semantic segmentation, image enhancement, visual representation learning, and robust deep learning.
+My academic interests mainly focus on <strong>computer vision</strong>, with a particular interest in semantic segmentation, image enhancement, visual representation learning, and robust deep learning.
     <br><br>
-    Outside research, I am a big fan of badminton and tennis, and I can hold my own in both.
-Although my height is not exactly basketball-friendly, I am always happy to meet friends on the badminton or tennis court.
-I am also interested in history and enjoy thinking about how people, technology, and society evolve over time.
-I like singing as well, although my voice is probably more enthusiastic than beautiful.
+    Beyond research, I am deeply passionate about badminton and tennis, and I would say I am reasonably good at both.
+Basketball, however, has never been especially kind to my height, so I usually meet friends on the badminton or tennis court instead.
+I also enjoy history, thinking about how people and society change over time, and singing — though, to be fair, my enthusiasm for singing may be stronger than my actual voice.
   </div>

   <div class="tag-row">